As an Amazon Associate I earn from qualifying purchases.

 Instructions

-• In a large bowl, combine all the ingredients and mix thoroughly.
+• In a large mixing bowl, combine the edamame, black beans, corn, cherry tomatoes, avocado, red onion, and cilantro.

 Notes